michaeltouati/ESVM/paper.md

 3) the non-linear Landau damping of an electron plasma wave; cf. \autoref{fig:non-linear-landau-damping} and
 4) the two-stream instability of two counter-propagating symmetric Gaussian electron beams; cf. \autoref{fig:two-stream-instability}.

-For each academic case, an example of input deck is provided together with the corresponding simulation result plots that the code typically generates.
+For each academic case, an example of input deck is provided together with one corresponding simulation result plot that the code typically generates.
 For 1), 2) and 3), the simulation is initialized assuming a non-drifting collisionless plasma at Maxwell-Boltzmann equilibrium
 \begin{equation}
   \label{eq:MaxwellBoltzmannEquilibrium}
   \displaystyle \left \{